Axiomatic foundation of quantum measurements and survival effect: Introduction

-In this paper, we present the axiomatic theory of quantum first-kind measurements in rigorous form.
-This approach also allows us to declare the theory of non-ideal measurements.
 In Section II, the main set of postulates and the basic definitions of the axiomatic theory is formulated.
 In Sections III and IV, we consider the measurements of an observable with discrete spectrum, and in Section V, it is presented the description of momentum and position of the particle measurement using a rigged Hilbert space.
 In Section VI, a non-ideal measurement theory is developed.
 This approach leads to survival effect for a discrete and continuous spectrum measurements.
 It is shown that no such effect in the momentum measurement of the particles.
 In Section VII, we study the survival effect for the position measurement of the particles.
-It is shown that the survival effect violates the Heisenberg uncertainty relation.
+It is shown that the survival effect leads to modified (weak) form for the Heisenberg uncertainty relation.
 This effect is demonstrated by the wave function with minimum of position and momentum uncertainty of the particle.
+In Sections VIII and IX, we consider in more details different aspects of the survival effect leading to modified form for the Heisenberg uncertainty relation and appropriate modification of other uncertainty relations.
+We emphasize that these modified uncertainty relations have a simple physical interpretation.